Bipolar Education Programme

 GPs can refer their patients to the Bipolar Recovery Programme.
 An MDT can also refer inpatient service users in SPMHS to take part in the programme.
 The programme team will carry out an assessment to ensure that the programme best suits the person’s needs.

 The programme is delivered online through videocalls on Microsoft Teams.
-Assistance with online attendance is available for service users who would benefit from this.
+Supports are available for service users attending online are available through our Service User IT Support service and guides to Microsoft Teams

 Continue to…